houseofstake/near-data-layer/README.md

 db_schema = "fastnear"

 start_block = 183500000
-batch_size = 10
 num_threads = 64

 # Important: Change this to trigger a backfill
 app_version = "1.0.0"

-venear_contracts = [
+hos_contracts = [
     "r-1745564650.testnet",
     "r-1746683627.testnet"
 ]
 ```

-The indexer only processes transactions that interact with contracts listed in `venear_contracts`, filtering out all other blockchain activity.
+The indexer only processes transactions that interact with contracts listed in `hos_contracts`, filtering out all other blockchain activity.

 #### Environment Variables